withastro/docs/src/pages/en/core-concepts/endpoints.md

 This will generate three JSON endpoints at build time: `/api/1.json`, `/api/2.json`, `/api/3.json`.
 Dynamic routing with endpoints works the same as it does with pages, but because the endpoint is a function and not a component, [props](/en/reference/api-reference/#data-passing-with-props) aren't supported.

 ### `request`
-All endpoints receive a `request` property, but only `request.url` works in static mode.
-This returns the full URL of the current endpoint, using your [`site`](/en/reference/configuration-reference/#site) config option as the base.
+All endpoints receive a `request` property, but in static mode, you only have access to `request.url`.
+This returns the full URL of the current endpoint and works the same as [Astro.request.url](http://localhost:3001/en/reference/api-reference/#astrorequest) does for pages.

 ```ts title="src/pages/request-path.json.ts"
 import type { APIRoute } from 'astro';